 Near the summit the climbs got less steep and the trail crossed and followed some mtb trails.

 The summit had been barred by fences, but what the heck, that would not stop The Wandelgek now he had come this far.
 He searched a bit and found a gap in the fence.
-Well he had to make some detour pin pics on the summit too, so a bit of illegal trespassing would not harm that.

 Anyway: the gap looked like it was used before.